RoadieHQ/marketing-site/content/docs/catalog/modelling-entities/index.md

 description: How to model your organisation in the Catalog
 ---

+### Kinds
-Your organisation can be modeled in Roadie's Catalog using a variety of different top level `Kinds` which are intended to be broad buckets, combined with a `spec.type` field that can be used to more precisely describe the category.
+Your organisation can be modeled in Roadie's Catalog using a variety of different top level `Kinds` which are intended to be broad buckets

+Backstage docs explaining the schema approach can be found [here](https://backstage.io/docs/features/software-catalog/system-model/#core-entities).

+### Types
+Kinds are combined with a `spec.type` field that can be used to more precisely describe the category.
 For instance the `Component` Kind could have a type of `website` or `internal-tooling` or `external-library` to describe a wide variety of software types and contexts.

 Similarly, it is common for organisations to have multiple logical groupings at higher levels like `System` and `Domain` such as "Bounded Context" or "Value Stream".
 These can also be modeled using `spec.type` and then displayed in their own tab on the Catalog page using our custom Catalog Tab editor.